Rozzz15/Hanapbahay/docs/owner-payment-confirmation-guide.md

 **Q: I don't see any pending confirmations**
 - All payments may have already been confirmed
-- Check if there are any new tenant payments via PayMongo
+- Check if there are any new tenant payments

 **Q: The confirmation buttons don't work**
 - Make sure you have an active internet connection